cloudstateio/samples-java-shoppingcart/README.md

 ## Maintenance notes

 ### License

 The license is Apache 2.0, see [LICENSE](LICENSE).

 ### Maintained by

 __This project is NOT supported under the Lightbend subscription.__

 This project is maintained mostly by @coreyauger and @cloudstateio.

 Feel free to ping the maintainers above for code review or discussions.
-Pull requests are very welcome–thanks in advance!
+Pull requests are very welcome.
+Thanks in advance!

 ### Disclaimer